-The University of Windsor invites applications for a two-year limited term faculty position in the Odette School of Business at the rank of Assistant Professor in the area of Organizational Behavior commencing as early as September 1, 2017.
+The University of Windsor invites applications for a tenure track position in the Odette School of Business at the rank of assistant professor in the area of Human Resource Management commencing as early as September 1, 2017.
 This position is subject to final budgetary approval.

 The University of Windsor is a medium-sized university with a solid reputation in teaching and research.
 The University of Windsor offers a friendly and supportive environment for both living and learning.
 It is Canada’s southernmost university and its border location provides unique cultural, recreational, and educational opportunities for faculty and students.

 The Odette School of Business offers four-year business programs leading to an Honours Bachelor of Commerce, and a two-year program leading to an Honours Bachelor of Commerce for University Graduates.
-It also offers a full-time MBA, an integrated MBA/LLB, a Masters of Management and a post-graduate certificate in accounting.
+It also offers a full-time MBA, an integrated MBA/JD, a Masters of Management and a post-graduate certificate in accounting.
 With the accreditation from AACSB International — The Association to Advance Collegiate Schools of Business in 2015, the Business School is home to approximately 1500 full-time and 400 part-time undergraduate students, and 400 Masters-level students.
-The Business School has strong contacts with business and other academic institutions, with 65 full-time faculty.
-For details about the Odette School of Business visit our website at www.uwindsor.ca/business.
+The Business School has strong contacts with business and other academic institutions, with 65 full-time faculty positions.
+For details about the Odette School of Business visit our website at http://www.uwindsor.ca/business.

-The preferred candidate for this appointment in Management will hold a Ph.D. in Organizational Behaviour or be very near completion of one.
-Candidates must have demonstrated strong potential to excel in teaching and research in the area of Organizational Behaviour and Human Resource Management (including but not limited to Organizational Behaviour, Human Resource Management, Human Resource Planning, International HRM, Organizational Training, Design, Staffing, and Diversity Management) and have a demonstrated ability to inspire & motivate students.
+The preferred candidate for this appointment in Management will hold a Ph.D. in Human Resource Management (or related discipline) or be very near completion of one, and have extensive knowledge/experiences of CHRP and its certification process.
+Candidates must have demonstrated potential to excel in teaching in human resource management and CHRP designation related courses and superior research capability and potential, as well as a demonstrated ability to inspire and motivate students.

 • a letter of application, including a statement of citizenship/immigration status;